Parenting Tips Backed By Research

 Stay Positive & Look Ahead

+Kids learn from mistakes.
+Natural consequences has proven to be a powerful teacher.
 Let’s say your kid spilled his milk.
 It happens, right?
 You might hand him a rag to mop it up.
 When he is done, give him a warm smile and praise how he solved his problem.
-And if it happens again in the future, simply handle it the same way.
+And if it happens again in the future, ask him “The milk spilled – what should we do?” or you may notice that he will get the rag himself without you saying a word.

 Place a treat that he likes in front of him (in the original study it was a marshmallow, hence the name).
 Tell him that if he waits, he can have two.
 Then leave the room for a few minutes.